filecoin-project/go-fil-markets/CONTRIBUTING.md

 	ipld "github.com/ipfs/go-ipld-format"
 	"github.com/stretchr/testify/assert"

+	datatransfer "github.com/filecoin-project/go-data-transfer"

 	"github.com/filecoin-project/go-fil-markets/filestore/file"
 )
 ```

+You can run `script/fiximports` to put all your code in the desired format
 #### Comments
 Comments are a communication to other developers (including your future self) to help them understand and maintain code.
 Good comments describe the _intent_ of the code, without repeating the procedures directly.